Spinal tendons — how to find relief from inflammation

-A tendon, often confused with a ligament, is a connective tissue made of collagen that holds bone and muscle together, whereas a ligament connects bone with bone.
-The consistency of a tendon is fibrous, tough, and sinewy.
-A tendon can not only withstand tension, but it also functions as a spring that can add stability to your frame.
+A tendon is a connective tissue made of collagen that holds bone and muscle together.
+The consistency of a tendon is fibrous, tough and sinewy.
+A tendon can not only withstand tension but can also function as a spring, adding stability to your frame.

-There are muscles located up and down the spinal column, and these muscles are held to vertebrae by tendons.
-Each tendon and muscle helps provide the spine with the ability to rotate, extend, flex, and carry weight.
+Like the rest of the body, the muscles that connect to the spine are attached with tendons.
+Each tendon and muscle help provide the spine with the ability to rotate, extend, flex and carry weight.

-Tendinopathy, more commonly referred to as tendinitis, is a condition in which a tendon becomes painfully inflamed, often caused by overuse or overexertion.
+Tendinopathy, more commonly referred to as tendonitis, is a condition in which a tendon becomes painfully inflamed, often caused by overuse or overexertion.
 Injuries to a tendon or ligament can be very serious and slow to heal, as there is very little blood circulation in this connective tissue.
-Treatment often includes rest and hot compresses, which can increase blood flow to the area.
+Treatment often includes rest and hot compresses to increase blood flow to the area.

 - Anti-inflammatory medication

 In many cases, inflammation of spinal tendons, discs, facet joints and vertebrae can be treated with the above methods.
 However, if you would like more information about treating spinal inflammation with outpatient, minimally invasive procedures, Laser Spine Institute can help.
 We specialize in minimally invasive procedures that can help you find relief from neck and back pain without the hospital stay and long recovery times^ that go with traditional procedures.

 Contact us for your no-cost MRI review* to find out if you may be a candidate for one of our minimally invasive procedures.